 MICROBIAL ECOLOGY, 76 (1):52-63; SI 10.1007/s00248-015-0595-6 JUL 2018

-Abstract: Private residences in rural areas with water systems that are not adequately regulated, monitored, and updated could have drinking water that poses a health risk.
-To investigate water quality on the Crow Reservation in Montana, water and biofilm samples were collected from 57 public buildings and private residences served by either treated municipal or individual groundwater well systems.
-Bacteriological quality was assessed including detection of fecal coliform bacteria and heterotrophic plate count (HPC) as well as three potentially pathogenic bacterial genera, Mycobacterium, Legionella, and Helicobacter.
-All three target genera were detected in drinking water systems on the Crow Reservation.Species detected included the opportunistic and frank pathogens Mycobacterium avium, Mycobacterium gordonae, Mycobacterium flavescens, Legionella pneumophila, and Helicobacter pylori.
-Additionally, there was an association between HPC bacteria and the presence of Mycobacterium and Legionella but not the presence of Helicobacter.
-This research has shown that groundwater and municipal drinking water systems on the Crow Reservation can harbor potential bacterial pathogens.
+Abstract: If you live in a rural area, your home’s water system might not be properly regulated, monitored, or up-to-date.
+That could mean your drinking water isn’t safe.
+To check water quality on the Crow Reservation in Montana, scientists collected water and biofilm samples from 57 public buildings and private homes.
+These places used either treated municipal water or individual well systems.
+They tested for bacteria, including fecal coliform and heterotrophic plate count (HPC), plus three potentially dangerous bacterial types: Mycobacterium, Legionella, and Helicobacter.
+All three were found in the drinking water systems on the Crow Reservation.They detected opportunistic and truly dangerous species like Mycobacterium avium, Mycobacterium gordonae, Mycobacterium flavescens, Legionella pneumophila, and Helicobacter pylori.
+Plus, they saw a connection between HPC bacteria and Mycobacterium and Legionella, though not with Helicobacter.
+This study shows that both groundwater and municipal drinking water systems on the Crow Reservation can carry potentially harmful bacteria.

 Source: Water Feed